be first to hear the latest updates

 Probably the most common question we get.
 The best answer is to have a look at all the photos, here and on our Facebook site.
 You will see hundreds of ordinary men and woman, from all walks of life, coming together for some fun and adventure.
 It's a mindset - nothing physical.
 If you want to do something that's real, huge fun, challenging at times but completely manageable - these expeditions are for you.

-Join the boat in Gran Canaria on Wednesday, February 15 between 1200hrs & 2000hrs.
+Join the boat in Tenerife on February 07 between 1200hrs & 2000hrs.
 If you cannot arrive before 2000hrs please let us know in advance.

 Fly out from Funchal airport (FNC)